 The bad feeding, the dirt, and want of clothing were not necessary parts of the system, but they were offshoots from that primary principle of considering madness not as a disease which might be cured, and ought to be ameliorated, but as something which removed the patient from the pale of humanity, and which required to be treated with watchful rigor.
-A madman was dangerous, and facile logic leaped to the conclusion that he must be restrained by violence, because any other sort of restraint was chimerical.
-In schools and nurseries this principle of physical restraint still lingers.
+A madman was dangerous, and facile logic leaped to the conclusion that he must be estrained by violence, because any other sort of restraint was chimerical.
+In schools and nurseries this principle of physical restraint was emmerical.
 It is the weapon of impatient ignorance.
 To cane a naughty boy, or shut him in a dark room requires neither intelligence nor patience.
 If that does not make him good, something severer must be tried.
 If all severity fails, the boy is declared incorrigible!
-While such ideas rule in nurseries and schools, while such a system is thought desirable for our sons, what chance is there of madmen thrown among strangers, consigned to brutal keepers, being treated with consideration?
+While such ideas rule in nurseries and schools, while such a system is thought decimable for any area. while such a system is thought desirable for our sons, what chance is there of madmen thrown among strangers, consigned to brutal keepers, being treated with consideration?